DataS-DHSC/dhsc_quarto_template/README.md

 `template_GOVUK_HTML.qmd` A HTML document with GovUK branding.

+If you have installed the formats in an existing project using the 'quarto add' command you can manually download and add the template qmd files from this repo.
 Alternatively, create a blank qmd file and set the yaml to the relevant custom format:
 `DHSC-html`, `DHSC-pptx`, `OHID-html`, `OHID-pptx`, `govuk-html`

 Do not edit any file in the \_extensions folder.